cloudquery/cloudquery/website/pages/docs/recipes/destinations/postgresql.md

 Full spec options for PostgreSQL destination available [here](https://github.com/cloudquery/cloudquery/tree/main/plugins/destination/postgresql).

-Note: Make sure you use environment variable expansion in production instead of commiting the credentials to the configuration file directly.
+Note: Make sure you use environment variable expansion in production instead of committing the credentials to the configuration file directly.

 ## Basic